 My practice is bound by the code of ethics of the AIP and the UKCP.
 I am committed to equal opportunity and do not discriminate on the basis of age, marital status, disability, race, religion, gender or sexual orientation.
 I am fully insured.

-I am also a member of the Confederation for Analytical Psychology, an association of Jungian psychotherapists and analysts, which is an organizational member of the United Kingdom Council for Psychotherapy.
+I am also a member of the Guild of Psychotherapists, and of the Confederation for Analytical Psychology, an association of Jungian psychotherapists and analysts, which is an organizational member of the United Kingdom Council for Psychotherapy.

 I also hold a BA (Hons) degree in English and Comparative Literature.